Quick facts

 * Exact dates for the beginning and end of each time period may vary from year to year.

 Timely removal and proper treatment or disposal of diseased oaks are also critical for preventing insect spread.
 This is most important for red oak species killed by oak wilt because fungus mats are commonly produced on them.
-Check with a tree waste disposal site listed here, or with your local county, city, or municipality for properly disposing diseased wood.
+Check with a tree waste disposal site or with your local county, city, or municipality for properly disposing diseased wood.

 Spread by root grafting

-Most new infections are caused by the oak wilt fungus spreading through the roots of nearby trees that have grafted together.
-Root grafting depends on the oak species involved, the size of the trees, soil type and terrain.
+- Root grafting depends on the oak species involved, the size of the trees, soil type and terrain.
 For example, root grafting is very common among northern pin oaks on sandy soils in flat terrain.
 The maximum distance over which root grafting may occur is also dependent on these same factors.

-As a general rule, the more distance between diseased trees, the less likely the disease will spread by root grafting.
+- As a general rule, the more distance between diseased trees, the less likely the disease will spread by root grafting.
 For example, the majority of such spread in a Minneapolis-St. Paul urban study was found to occur within 30 feet.
 But researchers found that wilt did occur in some trees up to 50 feet from the nearest infected tree.

-Root grafts may occasionally occur between different species of oak, such as between northern pin oaks and bur oaks.
+- Root grafts may occasionally occur between different species of oak, such as between northern pin oaks and bur oaks.

 Stop below-ground spread